-In the first half of 2011, we repurchased \$23 million of shares under the share repurchase program authorized by the board of directors in 2010.
+In the first nine months of 2011, we repurchased \$39 million of shares under the share repurchase program authorized by the board of directors in 2010.

-In the first quarter of 2011, we entered into a five year agreement with Universal Uclick ("Universal") to provide syndication services for the news features and comics of United Media.
+In the first quarter of 2011, we entered into a five-year agreement with Universal Uclick ("Universal") to provide syndication services for the news features and comics of United Media.
 Universal will provide editorial and production services, sales and marketing, sales support and customer service, and distribution and fulfillment for all the news features and comics of United Media.
 Under the terms of the agreement Scripps will receive a fixed fee from Universal and will continue to own certain copyrights and control the licenses for those properties, and will manage the business relationships with the creative talent that produces those comics and features.
-The transition of the services was completed in June 2011.
+We completed the transition of the services in June 2011.

-Also in the first quarter of 2011, we entered into agreements with Raycom Media, Inc. to produce news and provide services involving technical, promotional and online operations and certain local programming for WFLX, Raycom's West Palm Beach, Florida, Foxaffiliated television station.
+Also in the first quarter of 2011, we entered into agreements with Raycom Media, Inc. to produce news and provide services involving technical, promotional and online operations and certain local programming for WFLX, Raycom Media's Fox affiliate in West Palm Beach, Florida.
 Raycom will continue to program the station and conduct all advertising sales.
 Scripps will receive a minimum annual fee for its news content and the services provided and may receive additional incentive payments.

 Our efforts to restructure our television and newspaper operations continue.
 We have invested in technology to automate our television station newsrooms and are installing common advertising, circulation and editorial systems in our newspapers.
 We are standardizing processes within our operating divisions and are centralizing or outsourcing processes that do not require a significant presence in the local market.
-Costs related to these efforts totaled \$3.9 million in the six months ended June 30, 2011.
-The restructuring program and installation of common newspaper systems is expected to continue through 2012.
+Costs related to these efforts totaled \$6.5 million in the nine months ended September 30, 2011.
+We expect the restructuring program and installation of common newspaper systems to continue through 2012.